jrmi/byemail/README.md

 # What is it ?

-Byemail is a complete stack for a personnal mail system including SMTP receiver, sender, webmail, mailing list and more.
+Byemail is a complete stack for a personal mail system including SMTP receiver, sender, webmail, mailing list and more.
 Install only one tool to rules them all.

 E-mails are still a popular means of communication today.
 We use email to communicate in company, to send messages to our friends, to keep in touch with family members, etc.